mpv-player/mpv/DOCS/man/options.rst

     If set to ``no``, don't auto-load scripts from ``~/.mpv/lua/``.
     (Default: ``yes``)

-``--load-unsafe-playlists``
-    Normally, something like ``mpv playlist.m3u`` won't load the playlist.
-This is because the playlist code is unsafe.
-(This is the same in all other variations of MPlayer.)

-    See ``--playlist`` for details.

-    Note: this option will allow opening playlists using the ``playlist`` special demuxer.
-The ``--playlist`` uses different code, and supports more playlist formats than the playlist demuxer.
-This means that for now, the ``--playlist`` option should always be used if you intend to open playlists.
-    Background: the special demuxer contains newly written code, while the ``--playlist`` option uses the old MPlayer code.
-Adding support for more playlist formats to the special demuxer is work in progress, and eventually the old code should disappear.

-``--loop=<N|inf|no>``
-    Loops playback ``N`` times.
-A value of ``1`` plays it one time (default), ``2`` two times, etc. ``inf`` means forever. ``no`` is the same as ``1`` and disables looping.
-If several files are specified on command line, the entire playlist is looped.

-``--loop-file``
-    Loop a single file.
-The difference to ``--loop=inf`` is that this doesn't loop the playlist, just the file itself.
-If the playlist contains only a single file, the difference between the two option is that this option performs a seek on loop, instead of reloading the file.

 ``--lua=<filename>``
     Load a Lua script.
 You can load multiple scripts by separating them with commas (``,``).